beancount/docs/docs/06_beancount_language_syntax.md

     IBM
     AIRMILE

 (Technically: up to 24 characters long, beginning with a capital letter and ending with a capital letter or a number.
-The middle characters may include “\_-’.”.)
+The middle characters may include “`_-’.`”.)
 The first three might evoke real world currencies to you (US dollars, Canadian dollars, Euros); the next two, stock ticker names (Microsoft and IBM).
 And the last: rewards points (airmiles).
 Beancount knows of no such thing; from its perspective all of these instruments are treated similarly.
 There is no built-in notion of any previously existing currency.
 These currency names are just names of “things” that can be put in accounts and accumulated in inventories associated with these accounts.

 There is something elegant about the fact that there is no “special” currency unit, that all commodities are treated equally the same: Beancount is inherently a multi-currency system.
 You will appreciate this if, like many of us, you are an expat and your life is divided between two or three continents.
 You can handle an international ledger of accounts without any problems.

-And your use of currencies can get quite creative: you can create a currency for your home, for example (e.g. MYLOFT), a currency to count accumulated vacation hours (VACHR), or a currency to count potential contributions to your retirement accounts allowed annually (IRAUSD).
+And your use of currencies can get quite creative: you can create a currency for your home, for example (e.g. `MYLOFT`), a currency to count accumulated vacation hours (`VACHR`), or a currency to count potential contributions to your retirement accounts allowed annually (`IRAUSD`).
 You can actually solve many problems this way.
 The [<span class="underline">cookbook</span>](18_command_line_accounting_cookbook.md) describes many such concrete examples.

 Beancount does not support the dollar sign syntax, e.g., “$120.00”.
 You should always use symbols for currencies in your input file.
 This makes the input more regular and is a design choice.
 For monetary units, I suggest that you use the standard [<span class="underline">ISO 4217 currency code</span>](http://en.wikipedia.org/wiki/ISO_4217#Active_codes) as a guideline; these quickly become familiar.
 However, you may include some other characters in currency names, like underscores (\_) or dashes (-), but no spaces.